 Grab a coffee Grey Lynn style – Grab a Koha Jar!

-The Cup Project was an 8-week feasibility study that brought together local organisations, volunteers, cafes, and schools.
-The project aimed to reduce the amount of single-use takeaway coffee cups going to landfill from our Grey Lynn community.
+The Cup Project brings together local cafes and schools as well as local and NZ-wide organisations.
+The project aims to reduce the amount of single-use takeaway coffee cups going to landfill from our Grey Lynn community.

-Our community created reusable coffee cups made from recycled glass jars, wrapped in cozies or headbands from a variety of recycled materials.
+During the challenging COVID-19 year of 2020, we managed to start the 8-week feasibility study on 1 July, launching into Plastic FREE July.
+Our awesome community created reusable coffee cups made from recycled glass jars, wrapped in cup cozies or heatbands from a variety of recycled materials.

 Over 400 Koha Cups were made available in six local Grey Lynn cafés; (Ozone, Tart, Crumb, Bread & Butter, Urban Jungle and the Coffee Store at the Grey Lynn Farmers Market).
-The concept is for people to take their morning coffee from one of the cafes away in a #KohaCup and bring it back the next time they go.
-They swap out the used one for a fresh one, and the used one would get washed for future use.
-The #KohaCup comes at no extra charge, with the concept being to improve community resilience and lower the waste in our community.
+The concept is for people to take their morning coffee away from one of the participating cafes in a #KohaCup and bring it back the next time.
+They swap out the used jar for a fresh one, and the used jar gets sterilized for future use.
+And(!) they get to hold on to their gorgeous handmade coffee cup sleeve and use it again!
+The #KohaCup comes at no extra charge with the kaupapa of supporting our community to move away from single use.

 #Refuse #Reuse #Recycle #Upcycle #notowastenz #takeawaythrowaways #KohaCup